seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-- **A `vectors` entry is a HYPOTHESIS and carries no authority whatever.** It enters §6 as a question, not as evidence, and is resolved exactly like any other claim: confirmed against a primary source and published with that source named, refuted and archived, or still open with the host that was read named beside it. **A vector never reaches the answer on the owner's word** — an owner's assertion is not a source (map inv.
+- **A `vectors` entry is a HYPOTHESIS and carries no authority whatever.** It enters §6 as a question, not as evidence, and is resolved exactly like any other claim: confirmed against a primary source and published with that source named, refuted and logged, or still open with the host that was read named beside it. **A vector never reaches the answer on the owner's word** — an owner's assertion is not a source (map inv.
 39), and the one place that rule must hold hardest is the one place it is least comfortable.
-An unresolved vector persists and is reported again next run, so it cannot die by being forgotten. **«Still open» is a state with a named host inside it, or the vector was not worked on this run and the log says that instead.** A vector carried as «not acted on» is «nothing found» with no measurement behind it, which §6 refuses everywhere else, and carried that way it becomes a question the owner asked that quietly stops being asked.
+An unresolved vector is worked again on the next run, because the owner file still carries it, so it cannot die by being forgotten. **«Still open» is a state with a named host inside it, or the vector was not worked on this run and the log says that instead.** A vector carried as «not acted on» is «nothing found» with no measurement behind it, which §6 refuses everywhere else, and carried that way it becomes a question the owner asked that quietly stops being asked.